Blsharpe/SQL/README.md

 ## SQL
 # Welcome to my SQL Portfolio.
 This code repository shows examples of SQL I've written.
-RGB(If you have any questions, please feel free to reach out to me.)
+If you have any questions, please feel free to reach out to me.